 (Rated Mature for Adult content)

 Spooky’s fingers darted across her MacBook Air keyboard.
-She must get her thoughts down, in case…Well, in case something happened to her.
-Her first words color the white blank with a 12 point New Times Roman font.
+She must get her thoughts down, in case…well, in case something happened to her.
+Her first words colored the white blank with a 12 point New Times Roman font.

 Who notices the creepy RV park buried off to the side of the road like forgotten road kill?
 I never noticed nor did I suspect anything out of the ordinary until….I struggle with one question.
 What lies beneath?